guardian/support-service-lambdas/Testing.md

 - expected output data
 - comparison/reporting logic - so you can identify significant parts of the output and report clearly the problem

-It's important that the tests are maintainable, so it helps to avoid extra boiler plate.
+## Components not needed (but often present)
+- passing in data that's irrelevant to the test case
+- mocking traits with functions that aren't called (passing in junk values because we don't care)

+## Testing at the right level
-This means keeping as close as possible to to above ideal in each test is important.
+The input and expected data should be as close as possible to relevant to the thing we're really trying to test.
 If we have to create shared helper functions (e.g. json serialisation or mocks) to generate some complex input, then that's a bad sign in general and should be minimised.
+If this happens, we just need to refactor the code to remove the dependencies, then test the new simplified code.

+# examples
+TODO